 Click on a section to skip

 - Choose industry-specific skills.
 Different industries require different sets of skills.
-While your slick negotiation skills may be worth their weight in gold in finance and sales, they may be slightly irrelevant for the design industry.
-That's why, for instance, you shouldn't keep sending the same resume for different job openings, and you should always tailor your resume to each job opening.
+While your slick negotiation skills may be worth their weight in gold in finance and sales, they may be irrelevant in the design industry.
+That's why you shouldn't keep sending the same resume for different job openings, and you should always tailor your resume to each job opening.